unional/unional.github.io/blog/2021-03-21-what-is-functional-programming.md

 What is an object?
 The definition didn't specify.
 It is intentional thou.
 For now, let's keep it that way.

 What is an arrow?
 The definition also didn't specify.
 But it does give a bit more information about it: arrows that go between them.

-Arrow is directional, and "go between them" means the arrow starts form one object and ends with one object.
+Arrow is directional, and "go between them" means the arrow starts from one object and ends with one object.

 The start object and the end object can be the same object, or they can be different.

-One last thing is notice that they are plural: objects and arrows.
+Also, they are in plural form: objects and arrows.
 In mathematics, that means they are a set: a set of objects and a set of arrows.

 So putting these back together, the definition becomes:

-> A category is about *a set of objects `a`* to *a set of objects `b`*, and *a set of transformations `f`* that transforms `a` to `b`.
+> A category is about *a set of objects `a`* to *a set of objects `b`*,
+> and *a set of transformations `f`* that transforms `a` to `b`.

 i.e.: `f(a) -> b`